Homas/ioc2rpz/docs/architecture.md

 TCP and TLS supervisors use `simple_one_for_one` strategy with intensity `{1000, 60}` (up to 1000 worker restarts per 60 seconds) so that bursts of transient accept/handshake failures are absorbed without crashing the supervisor.
 On startup, `empty_listeners/1` spawns 5 worker processes per pool.
 Each worker calls `gen_server:cast(self(), accept)` in `init/1`, which triggers the accept loop.
 When a connection is accepted, the worker spawns a replacement listener via `ioc2rpz_proc_sup:start_socket/1` before processing the request.

-Workers use a `permanent` restart type, so any worker that exits (normally or abnormally) is automatically restarted by the supervisor, keeping the pool at its target size over long-running operation.
+Workers use a `transient` restart type: a worker that exits normally (the expected one-connection-per-worker lifecycle, where the replacement listener is spawned via `start_socket/1` on accept) is not restarted and produces no supervisor report, while a worker that exits abnormally (a genuine crash) is automatically restarted by the supervisor.
+This keeps the pool at its target size over long-running operation without logging or re-spawning on every completed connection.

 Accept calls use a 30-second timeout (`gen_tcp:accept/2` and `ssl:transport_accept/2`).
 On `{error, timeout}` the worker re-casts `accept` to itself and stays alive instead of stopping, preventing a worker from blocking indefinitely on a listen socket in a bad state.
 The timeout applies only to waiting for a new connection; it does not bound an already-accepted connection or an in-progress zone transfer.